 What is it?
 A place to find old school handmade sweeties to make Willy Wonka proud.

 Why go?
 A candy factory and shop where you can buy enough boiled sweets, honeycomb, fudge, chocolate and other delights to fill a suitcase.
 Alternately, you can also book in to see how these sweet-toothed favourites of yesteryear are made.
-In summer 2018, they’re opening a new shop where you can grab a coffee and a lollipop at the same time.
+They also recently unveiled a cafe where you can grab a coffee and a lollipop at the same time.

 What is it?
 A 1920s style restaurant and cabaret venue for when you want some vintage glitz and glam with your meal.